Anthrax in Cats

 I've heard about anthrax in people.
 Should I be concerned for my cat?

-Unfortunately, anthrax is being used as a method of bio-terrorism and cats can be infected, as can most mammals.
+Unfortunately, anthrax is being threatened as a method of bio-terrorism.
+Different animals have different levels of susceptibility to anthrax infection.
 Birds are normally resistant to the disease.
-Different animals have different levels of susceptibility to anthrax infection.
 Herbivores (animals that eat plants, such as cattle, sheep, and horses) are the most susceptible to anthrax.
-Humans are also susceptible to anthrax while cats are less susceptible to infection.
-Under normal circumstances, cases of anthrax in cats are very rare.
+Humans are also susceptible to anthrax, while cats are less susceptible to infection.
+In general, herbivores are found to be more susceptible to anthrax than carnivores.
+Under normal circumstances, cases of anthrax in cats are very rare and cats seem relatively resistant to infection, especially under normal circumstances.

 What causes anthrax?

 Anthrax is an infection caused by the bacterial microorganism, Bacillus anthracis.
 This type of bacterium can develop small spherical bodies called spores within the bacterial cell.
 These spores, each of which can develop into a new anthrax bacterial cell, are much more capable of surviving in the environment than the more fragile parent cell.
 Additionally, these spores are more resistant to disinfectants.
-Spores may survive in the environment for many years.
+Spores may survive in the environment for many years; some reports finding spores that survive for up to 40 years under certain conditions.
 Fortunately, it takes a large number of spores to cause an infection that result in clinical signs of anthrax.

 Is anthrax a new disease?